Seed Grant Program

 NOTE: Proposal will be reviewed on a rolling basis and awards offered until the available funding has been exhausted.

-Proposals will be evaluated on the basis of: project feasibility; intellectual merit; clarity of objectives, methods, and anticipated results; reasonableness of costs; qualifications of personnel, including familiarity with the relevant literature, data, and methods to be used; and the potential for outputs to serve as the foundation for a larger-scale, externally funded project.
-Secondary criteria include the extent to which the research is interdisciplinary or involves collaboration.
+Proposals will be evaluated on the basis of: project feasibility; intellectual merit; clarity of objectives, methods, and anticipated results; reasonableness of costs; qualifications of personnel, including familiarity with the relevant literature, data, and methods to be used.
+Special attention will be given to the potential for outputs to serve as the foundation for a larger-scale, externally funded project.

 Award Expectations